Our medical teams respond to health emergencies around the world. We also work with local teams to help them prepare for future threats.

 Interested in becoming a member of UK-Med?
 Please submit an online application form for the Community of Practice, our membership community.
 To join our Community of Practice, you must be a healthcare or humanitarian professional.

 Stay up-to-date with UK-Med.
-Find out how are members are building a world prepared to help.
+Find out how our members are building a world prepared to help.

 You can be part of a community of like-minded professionals who believe in humanitarian principles.